 And I think that does it.
 Four more cute stories.
 I will admit that if you're looking for a deep story, this probably isn't what you want, but it's a cute series if you don't mind the more light-hearted, episodic style of storytelling.
 We enjoy it despite the esoteric Japanese folklore stuff we keep having to look up.

-Aww, that was
+Aww, that was a cute volume!

 Anyway, we have just one new release this week, but it's a super good one!
 It's the finale to Wake Up Sleeping Beauty!
 You guys, that series is so good!

 And tune in next week, for our review of Hatsu*Haru 2!
 Another really great series!
 I highly recommend it!

 Today I'm thankful for finishing our work quota, not having to translate an episode of anime this week, not having to translate credits anymore for a while, the hope that someday soon we can get caught up on our review writing (we're now officially four reviews behind!), and seeing that our feline friends haven't quite given us up as vile betrayers yet.